The Beginning of AI: A Look Back in Time

 Today, AI is a rapidly growing field that continues to evolve and make progress.
 With the advent of deep learning and other advanced techniques, AI has the potential to revolutionize our world in countless ways.
 From self-driving cars and intelligent robots to virtual assistants and personalized medicine, the possibilities are endless.

-In conclusion, the beginning of AI is a fascinating journey that is full of both hope and disappointment.
+The beginning of AI is a fascinating journey that is full of both hope and disappointment.
 The early years of AI research were marked by a great deal of optimism and hype, but it was not until the recent years that we have seen the real breakthroughs in AI.
 With the progress that we have made so far, we can expect to see many more exciting developments in the future of AI.